Skip to main content

 Are there any constraints?

-- You are free to use your money when needed (withdrawals or investments), and there are no interest penalties;
+2. You are free to use your money whenever needed (withdrawals or investments), with no interest penalties;

 Do I have to pay taxes on Trading 212 interest?

 Yes, most likely.
-Except for special account types, like the ISA in the UK, taxes will be due on the interest you receive.
+Except for special account types – like the Stocks & Shares ISA in the UK – taxes will be due on the interest you receive.

-This article is intended for all Trading 212 clients.
-We cannot analyse each country’s particularities separately or your personal circumstances, but you are almost certain to pay taxes.
-Please contact your tax authorities to determine what actions to take.
+This article is intended for all Trading 212 clients across multiple jurisdictions.
+We can’t analyse each country’s tax rules in detail or factor in your personal circumstances – but you’re almost certain to owe some tax on this income.
+Please contact your tax authorities or a qualified tax adviser to determine the exact treatment in your country.

 Is there something I should be aware of?